When is the Time Right?

 Remote access was one reason why Oslo School of Architecture and Design (AHO) moved to the Cloud too.
-It has two AHO campuses: one in Oslo, the Norweigan capital and the other in Tromsø, over 300 kilometres (190 miles) inside the Arctic Circle.
-However, the primary driver was to digitize processes.
+It has two AHO campuses: one in Oslo, the Norwegian capital and the other in Tromsø, over 300 kilometres (190 miles) inside the Arctic Circle.
+However, the primary driver was to completely go digital.

 AHO wanted most of its infrastructure and assets in a virtual environment.
 AHO adopted a digital-first policy by which all of infrastructure and assets are in a virtual environment managed by Cloudalize.
 This has the benefit of allowing AHO to manage its infrastructure systematically and have a straightforward update process of data-driven and BIM software running on the GPU-powered Cloudalize platform.

 What’s more is now students of AHO have a better user experience thanks to Cloudalize’s DaaS solution.
 Uniformity and a perfect user-experience is guaranteed even when running over multitude programmes at any one time.

 Facilitate Further Growth

-According to Weinman and Power, organizations actively using cloud computing have higher revenue growth rates which suggests that cloud platforms are essential for organizational growth.
-Even though, Cloudalize has not yet analyzed this aspect, it is evident that Cloudalize can support organizational growth in other ways.
+According to Weinman and Power, organisations actively using cloud computing have higher revenue growth rates which suggests that cloud platforms are essential for organisational growth.
+Even though, Cloudalize has not yet analysed this aspect, it is evident that Cloudalize can support organisational growth in other ways.

 Our platform can scale in real time for short- or long-term projects with internal or external personal.
 Storage capacity can grow with requirements.
-This unique capability of cloud storage means that organizations no longer have to worry about running short of resources, as is usually the case for on-premise infrastructure which can often hinder organizations and restrict growth.
+This unique capability of cloud storage means that organisations no longer have to worry about running short of resources, as is usually the case for on-premise infrastructure which can often hinder organisations and restrict growth.

 Making the Right Move

 Moving to the Cloud can depend on many factors.
-What is already known is that you will not in a pick-up truck, a huge tin can with processors or just windows to achieve digital transformation efforts, work from home, increase collaboration or digitize your business processes.
+What is already known is that you will not in a pick-up truck, a huge tin can with processors or just windows to achieve digital transformation efforts, work from home, increase collaboration or digitise your business processes.

 Book a demo below to find out how Cloudalize can help you make the right move to the Cloud in the most cost-effective and best way for your business.